L3B0W5K1/CTF-WRITEUPS/CTFtime/Careers/README.md

 # Takeaways

 - php pages can be vulnerable to injections
-- zip files might be able to cause harm if an uncompressed file cant
+- zip files might be able breach security measures if an uncompressed file cant